top of page

 Will this be good for younger kids?

-Hollywood Studios has amazing rides, but historically has had very limited activities for younger children and very little indoor capacity during hot or rainy weather.
+Yes.
+Hollywood Studios has amazing rides, but historically has had very limited activities for younger children and very few indoor spaces for them to run and play during hot or rainy weather.
 This experience adds a seated activity, interactive elements, and character-focused content, which makes the park much easier for families with younger kids.

 Do you need Lightning Lane for the Animation Experience?